 One response has been signature-based threat detection, in which defenders find a unique identifier within a known threat and use it to recognize it in the future.
 Many anti-virus programs use that process, cataloging known malware.
 They may catch certain attacks, but some of the more dangerous malware is morphing more rapidly than they can catalog it.

-“Malware developers have become very proficient at finding ways to evade traditional signature based anti-virus solutions,” said Joe Richard, cyber resiliency lead for Raytheon Intelligence & Space, one of the four businesses that form Raytheon Technologies.
+“Malware developers have become very proficient at finding ways to evade traditional signature based anti-virus solutions,” said Joe Richard, cyber resiliency lead for Raytheon Intelligence & Space, a Raytheon Technologies business.
 “Keeping anti-virus software up to date is good cyber hygiene, but more comprehensive solutions are needed to keep critical information secure.”

 A multi-layered, holistic strategy is more effective to defend against ransomware, rather than depending on a single tool.